 I got the missing fabrics this week and they are all washed and ready to go.
-I am still working on the pattern, but the hard part is done so I will be publishing that for sale on my website store to go along with an undetermined number of free YouTube videos to take people through the project…fun to simply watch, and fun to make with me if you want.
+I am still working on the pattern, but the hard part is done so I will be publishing that for sale at a moderate price on my website store to go along with an undetermined number of free YouTube videos to take people through the project…fun to simply watch, and fun to make with me if you want.

 I will be adding a page to this blog site with links to my recommended supplies that apply to ongoing projects.
 Once it’s there you can just click on “Supply links” above and you can go shopping!
-I hope you will do your purchases with these links so I get a small percentage of the purchase price at no extra expense to you, but even if you don’t you can see what I am thinking.
-I hope to get that done by the weekend.

 I should be publishing the first parts of this project in a few weeks.
 We’ll see though.
 It takes a while to film the making of a complex project like this and get it edited.
 In any event, I will let you know how it stands with my next blog post.
 Let me know what you are working on.
 Do you have any special requests for techniques to discuss?
 (Please comment here.
 I love comments because it helps me know if people really view and like my blog efforts here and the comments stay with my blog if I look back on them a few months later for reference).